pink0D/TechnicPF/examples/GamepadController/README.md

+# Update
+There's a new example for controlling GeekServo's with a Bluetooh gamepad: [GeekShield](https://github.com/pink0D/GeekShield)

 # Important notice
 This example is for demonstration purposes only.
 **The example hardware and the library itself DO NOT INCLUDE any kind of battery discharge protection.**